-The privacy solution proposed is to have a browser collect data then create inferences about individuals - either (a) from a curated list created by the company or (b) by an advertising company creating ad hoc inferences based on online events - all individuals that are a part of the same 'event' are placed in an interest group category for targeted advertising (e.g., visit a specific website, click on a specific ad or link, etc).
-The solution is that third party trackers and data brokers are blocked from having access to the raw data as in Survey 5 and the company itself does not have access to the raw data (Survey 2) since the data remains locally in the browser on 'the device.'
+The privacy solution proposed is to have a browser collect data, then create inferences about individual-s either (1) from a curated list created by the company or (2) by an advertising company creating ad hoc inferences based on online events. А ll individuals that are a part of the same event are placed in an interest group category for targeted advertising (e.g., visit a specific website, click on a specific ad or link, etc.).
+The solution proposed is to have thirdparty trackers and data brokers blocked from having access to the raw data as in Survey 5 and the company not have access to the raw data (Survey 2) since the data remains locally in the browser on the device.

-The privacy solution described in Survey 7 - where a browser collects your data, the data remains on the device locally, and inferences are created and used for advertising - is rated the same (Ave = -32.01) as Survey 5 (-32.74; t = -1.0062, p = 0.15), where third party trackers collect the data and a data broker creates inferences for use in advertising.
+The privacy solution described in Survey 7 - where a browser collects your data, the data remains on the device locally, and inferences are created and used for advertising - is rated the same (average = -32.01) as Survey 5 (-32.74; t = -1.0062, p = 0.15), where third-party trackers collect the data and a data broker creates inferences for use in advertising.

-The results are the same when we limit the contextual actor to "browser" in Survey 5: while using a browser, third party trackers collect data, sell the data to a data broker who creates inferences about the individual for use in advertising (Survey 5 (browser) = -32.32; t = -0.2535, p = .399).
+The results are the same when we limit the contextual actor to "browser" in Survey 5: while using a browser, third-party trackers collect data, sell the data to a data broker who creates inferences about the individual for use in advertising (Survey 5 (browser) = -32.32; t = -0.2535, p = .399).
 We see the same results when comparing specific inferences in Figure 21 and when comparing specific purposes of use in Figure 22.
-Respondents did not judge the privacy solution proposed - to have a browser collect data, keep the data on the local device, create inferences for use in advertising - to be a privacy solution over third party tracking and the use of data brokers in advertising.
+Respondents did not judge the privacy solution proposed - to have a browser collect data, keep the data on the local device, create inferences for use in advertising - to be a privacy solution over third-party tracking and the use of data brokers in advertising.